TheOdinProject/curriculum/html_css/svgs.md

 ### Introduction

-SVGs are one of the most common image formats on the web.
+SVGs are a very common image format on the web.
 They can be a little confusing at first, but once you know how to use them, they are an incredibly powerful tool for creating high-quality, dynamic images for your website.

 In this lesson, we will learn what exactly SVGs are, what they're used for, and how you can embed them in your websites.